-The government must prove that a Defendant reached an agreement or understanding with at least one other person.
-It makes no difference whether that person is named in the Second Superseding Indictment.
+The government must prove that the Defendant reached an agreement or understanding with at least one other person.
+It makes no difference whether that person is named in the Indictment.
 You do not have to find that all of the persons charged were members of the conspiracy.